gavinrozzi/zipcodeR/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Deleted the LICENSE file from the package
+* Update URLs in the DESCRIPTION file to include trailing slashes to address comments and eliminate error

 ## Initial submission notes
 This is a new package that facilitates working with ZIP code data in R through an integrated set of data and functions.